-6.2.5 Sindbis (and Sindbis-like viruses):
+6.2.4 Sindbis (and Sindbis-like viruses)

-Low: Unmitigated health risk to U.S. personnel was Low with seasonal transmission (April-November).
+Low: Unmitigated health risk to U.S. personnel was low year round.
 Sindbis and sindbis-like viruses are maintained in a bird-mosquito cycle in rural areas and occasionally caused limited outbreaks among humans.
 The viruses are transmitted by a variety of Culex mosquito species found primarily in rural areas.
 A variety of bird species may serve as reservoir or amplifying hosts.
 Extremely rare cases (less than 0.01% per month attack rate) could have occurred seasonally (April - November).
-Debilitating febrile illness often accompanied by rash typically requires 1 to 7 days of supportive care; significant arthralgias may persist for several weeks or more in some cases.
+Debilitating febrile illness often accompanied by rash, typically requires 1 to 7 days of supportive care; significant arthralgias may persist for several weeks or more in some cases.